-The Love by Lynzie Events + Design The Pop-Up Chapel Co. strikes again – this time, on Valentine’s Day at the The Globe and Mail Centre!
+The Mad Bash Group The Pop-Up Chapel Co. strikes again – this time, on Valentine’s Day at the The Globe and Mail Centre!
 What could be sweeter than getting married on the most romantic day of the year with our gorgeous city skyline in the background?
 We’ll wait.

 With a handful of top tier vendors in their corner, the LBL team is always prepared to go above and beyond to ensure a memorable experience for all of the couples and their closest friends and family – and this chapel was no exception.
 Scroll down for all of the gorgeous details!